bootchk/nRF5rawProtocol/testCases.md

     4 toggles on invalid receive

 If in any test, LED1 stops toggling, the unit has halted for an exception.

+!!!
+I don't always leave the code toggling LED's as listed above; the code may be toggling LED's differently for other test cases.

 Solitary unit
 -